 Is racism at work a challenge at your organisation?
 See how our Anti-harassment & discrimination training and selection of Unconscious Bias services will help.
 Or consider a Diversity Audit which gives organisations an insight into the experiences that different groups of employees have at their place of work.
 Race is an important component of the outcomes which we help you to identify.

 Messengers: Who We Listen To, Who We Don’t, and Why by Stephen Martin and Joseph Marks

 Messengers sheds light into why it’s hard to create a more diverse and inclusive society.
 It tells us that whilst we should be listening to the advice of experts, our judgement on who we listen to is often instead based on our impressions of the person who is communicating with us.

-Feeding into our understanding of, the book looks at how status can affect our judgement of people.
+The book looks at how status can affect our judgement of people.
 One example in the book that sticks out for me is that if a car doesn’t begin to move once a traffic light turns green, how long does it take for someone behind them to hoot?
 Counter-intuitively, the smarter the car is, the longer the pause.
 We make more allowances for people we perceive to have high status, we listen to them more attentively and we take more notice of what they have to say and we question them less – this is important for us all to be aware of in our daily lives and our decisions in our workplaces – and matters hugely if you have a challenge or scrutiny role.

 Reviewed by Teresa Norman